-This Bega Valley Shire Revised Delivery Program 2017 - 2021 and Operational Plan 2019 - 2020 sets out what Council will do to deliver the outcomes, goals and strategies of the CSP 2040.
+This Bega Valley Shire Council Revised Delivery Program 2017 - 2021 and Operational Plan 2019 - 2020 sets out Council's obligations and significant contributions to the delivery of the outcomes, goals and strategies of the CSP 2040.

-In addition to the CSP 2040, the Delivery Program and Operational Plan is also informed by a range of Council and NSW State Government strategies and plans (listed in the following section), and the 2016 Bega Valley Shire Council Community Survey which independently rates the importance and satisfaction of Council's service delivery and performance.
+In addition to the CSP 2040, the Delivery Program and Operational Plan is also informed by several Council and NSW State Government strategies and plans (listed in the following section), and the 2016 Bega Valley Shire Council Community Survey that independently rates the importance and satisfaction of Council's service delivery and performance.

-This symbol is used throughout this document to indicate information from the 2016 Bega Valley Shire Council Community Survey
+This symbol is used throughout this document to indicate information from the 2016 Bega Valley Shire Council Community Survey.